geoscript/geoscript.net/src/learning/layer.rst

-The :attr:`Layer.schema` property of a layer is a reference to the :class:`featire.Schema` of the features of the layer.
+The :attr:`Layer.schema` property of a layer is a reference to the :class:`feature.Schema` of the features of the layer.
 The schema describes the structure of the features in the layer.

 .. cssclass:: code py